 This is a simple dry rub for pork tenderloin that delivers big on savory flavor!
 It’s quick to make with just 4 ingredients.
 The perfect choice to enhance your favorite pork recipe!

 Best Pork Rub Recipe

 I like to keep the seasonings simple on my pork and this dry rub is the perfect fit.
-Not only can you use it for tenderloin, but it also tastes amazing on ribs, pork loin, pork chops, and even chicken!
+Not only can you use it for tenderloin, but it also tastes amazing on ribs, pork loin, this baked pork chop recipe, and even chicken!
 My family can’t get enough of these flavors on my herb crusted pork tenderloin and roasted pork tenderloin.